tHarvey303/synthesizer/docs/source/grid_generation.rst

 Grid Generation
 ***************

+*Warning:* for advanced users only.
+You can download pre-made grids from dropbox `here <https://www.dropbox.com/sh/ipo6pox1sigjnqt/AADXfPvu7NbiWYiSGiooC_L0a?dl=0>`_.

 Any SPS model can be used to generate an age-metallicity grid.
 We provide scripts for generating grids for the following:

 * FSPS